metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### Token Gate

-The Token Gate guard restricts the mint to holder of a specified SPL Token.
+The Token Gate guard restricts the mint to holders of a specified SPL Token.
 The `amount` determines how many tokens are required.

 ```json
 "tokenGate" : {